anxkhn/azure-ai-900-exam-prep/questions.md

 In which two scenarios can you use the Form Recognizer service?
 Each correct answer presents a complete solution.
 Note: Each correct selection is worth one point.

-1. Extract the invoice number from an invoice.
+A.  Extract the invoice number from an invoice.
-2. Translate a form from French to English.
+B.  Translate a form from French to English.
-3. Find image of product in a catalog.
+C.  Find image of product in a catalog.
-4. Identify the retailer from a receipt.
+D.  Identify the retailer from a receipt.

 **Answer(s):** A,D